nateyoung427/blogger/source/_posts/Yet-Another-Top-10-Books-For-Java-Learners.md

 <a target="_blank"  href="https://www.amazon.com/gp/product/0134757599/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0134757599&linkCode=as2&tag=javaneversleep-20&linkId=89250f6bdc5dbc4ec626099edabefb8d"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&MarketPlace=US&ASIN=0134757599&ServiceVersion=20070822&ID=AsinImage&WS=1&Format=_SL250_&tag=javaneversleep-20" ></a><img src="//ir-na.amazon-adsystem.com/e/ir?t=javaneversleep-20&l=am2&o=1&a=0134757599" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />

 I always recommend this book to other programmers, as it had a great impact on my career.
 I was promoted to Team Leader in my first company because I finished refactoring against a module nobody wants to do - too painful and too brain-hurt.
-I found this book by change in the bookshelf one afternoon, and I'm addicted to it and I just finished reading this book very quickly and used several methods there, and from that time one I began to write fully covered unit tests for my code, which made my life and our colleagues' life much easier.
+I found this book by chance in the bookshelf one afternoon, and I'm addicted to it and I just finished reading this book very quickly and used several methods there, and from that time on I began to write fully covered unit tests for my code, which made my life and our colleagues' life much easier.

 ## No.3 Effective Java